Paul Berens

 On the Liberal Arts

-A fair question, and the honest answer (in my head) was that I was hoping to emerge reasonably well-educated through the great tomes of western civilization and the tutelege of some nerdy professors in tweed jackets, but to utter that aloud might be a bit toffee-nosed for someone who isn’t high-born and would be workin’ for a livin’ after graduatin’.
-So I think I typically conveyed some vague intention to go into “business,” but I wasn’t sweatin’ it as there was this refrain that you could and should study what you fancy (ars artis gratia).
+A fair question, and the honest answer (in my head) was that I was hoping to emerge reasonably well-educated through the great tomes of western civilization and the tutelage of some wild-haired professors in tweed jackets.
+But that might be a bit toffee-nosed for someone who wasn’t high-born and would be workin’ for a livin’ after graduatin’.
+So I think I typically conveyed some vague intention to go into “business,” but I wasn’t overly anxious about it as there was this common refrain that you could and should study what you fancy (ars artis gratia).

 Since the mid-20th century with the GI Bill, the university degree has been democratized, and for most students and their families the degree has not surprisingly represented an earnings premium; and a fortiori today, manifest in the sharp increase in STEM degrees and concomitant decline in the liberal arts1.